steinybot/bug-reports/README.md

 # Bug Reports

-This reproduces the bug for TODO.
+This reproduces the bug for https://youtrack.jetbrains.com/issue/SCL-18032.